NITINSPATEL/apps_project/README.md

-Execute the Python script in your terminal:
+Execute the Python script in the terminal: python3 python_file_name

-Execute files-
-python3 python_file_name

 Usage: